Remezo/DataScience-Portfolio/Web-Scrapping/Leading Indicators Scrapping/README.md

 ### Dependencies

 * pandas, openpyxl, json, numpy, datetime, holidays, os, pyquery, math, sys, datetime and sqlalchemy
-* You need to create a fred account to get your own API

 ### Installing

 * Get your FRED API
 * Create an AWS RDS Database.
-There is a free version but be careful as sometimes they will charge if you hit certain limits.
+There is a free version but be careful as sometimes they will charge your account if you hit certain limits.